taoteg/call-of-duty-2-docker-server/README.md

 # Call of Duty 2 server meet docker

-Ccreate a docker image to deploy a [Call of Duty 2](https://en.wikipedia.org/wiki/Call_of_Duty_2) multiplayer server in an ubuntu container.
+Ccreate a docker image to deploy a [Call of Duty 2](https://en.wikipedia.org/wiki/Call_of_Duty_2) multiplayer server in a container.

 ## Prerequisite